Caligula: Princeps

-Thanks to Macro's preparations on his behalf, Caligula's accession was a "brilliantly stage-managed affair".
+Owing to Macro's preparations on his behalf, Caligula's accession was described as a "brilliantly stage-managed affair".
 The legions had already sworn loyalty to Caligula as their imperator.
-Now Caligula gave the miserly Tiberius a magnificent funeral at public expense, and a tearful eulogy, and met with an ecstatic popular reception along the funeral route and in Rome itself.
+Now Caligula gave the notoriously frugal Tiberius a magnificent funeral at public expense, and a tearful eulogy, and met with an ecstatic popular reception along the funeral route and in Rome itself.
 Among Caligula's first acts as emperor was the provision of public games on a grand scale.
 Philo describes Caligula in these early days as universally admired.
 Suetonius writes that Caligula was loved by many, for being the beloved son of the popular Germanicus.
-Three months of public rejoicing ushered in the new reign.
+According to him, three months of public celebrations marked the start of a new reign.
 Philo describes the first seven months of Caligula's reign as a "Golden Age" of happiness and prosperity.
 Josephus claims that in the first two years of his reign, Caligula's "high-minded... even-handed" rule earned him goodwill throughout the Empire.

 Caligula took up his first consulship on 1 July, two months after his succession.
 He accepted all titles and honours offered him except pater patriae ("father of the fatherland"), which had been conferred on Augustus.
 Caligula refused it, protesting his youth, until 21 September 37.
 He commemorated his own father, Germanicus, with portraits on coinage, adopted his name, and renamed the month of September after him.
 He granted his sisters and his grandmother Antonia Minor extraordinary privileges, normally reserved for the Vestals, and female priesthoods of the deified Augustus; their powers were entirely ceremonial, not executive, but their names were included in the standard formulas used in the senate house to invoke divine blessings on debates and proceedings, and the annual prayers for the safety of emperor and state.
 Caligula named his favourite sister, Drusilla, as heir to his imperium.
 Oaths were sworn in the name of Caligula, and his entire family.
 One of his sesterces not only identifies each sister by name, but associates her with a particular imperial virtue; "security", "concord" or "fortune".
 Caligula ordered that an image of his deceased mother, Agrippina, must accompany all festival processions.
 He made his uncle Claudius his consular colleague, tasked with siting statues of Caligula's two dead brothers, and occasionally standing in for Caligula at games, feasts and ceremonies.
 Claudius' own family found his limp and stammer "something of a public embarrassment"; he mismanaged the statue commission and his first consulship ended soon after, alongside Caligula's but his appointment elevated him from mere equestrian to senator, and eligible for consulship.
 Barrett and Yardley describe Claudius' consulship as an "astonishingly enlightened gesture" on Caligula's part, not one of Caligula's attempts to court popularity, as Suetonius would have it.